jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 * `.setTabbedFrameDisabledTab(title, tab, disabled=True)`
     Disable the specified tab in the TabbedFrame.
     Set disabled to False to re-enable it.
-    This will also change the displayed tab, if the disaplyed tab is being disabled.
+    This will also change the displayed tab, if the displayed tab is being disabled.

 * `.setTabbedFrameDisableAllTabs(title, disabled=True)`
     Will disable all tabs for the named TabFrame.